Dinosaur Contemporaries

 Lizard-like Reptiles

-Opisithius rarus is a lizard-like reptile that probably grew to about 1 foot (30.4 cm) long.
+Opisthias rarus is a lizard-like reptile that probably grew to about 1 foot (30.4 cm) long.
 It's not a true lizard, but a sphenodont.
 Sphenodontia is a separate group from squamata (the group all true lizards and snakes belong to).
-They're the most common land-going reptile fossils in Mesozoic-aged rocks.
+Sphenodonts are the most common land-going reptile fossils in Mesozoic-aged rocks, other than dinosaurs.
 While it was once a very diverse group, the only sphenodont alive today is the tuatara of New Zealand.
 The continued existence of this special lizard-like reptile is extremely helpful to paleontologists.
-Because it can still be observed in life, scientists can study tuatara anatomy and behavior to learn how extinct sphenodonts, like Opisithius rarus, may have lived.
+Because it can still be observed in life, scientists can study tuatara anatomy and behavior to learn how extinct sphenodonts, like Opisthias rarus, may have lived.
 Living tuataras eat worms, snails, slugs, spiders, lizards, young birds, and eggs.
+It's thought that Opisthias rarus likely ate the similar things.

 Like other small vertebrates, sphenodonts have extremely fragile and delicate bones.
 In spite of this, several well preserved skulls have been found at the Monument.
-Scienctists are able to use CT scans to study these tiny specimens.
-The resulting high resolution images make it possible to research the bones in great detail without damaging them.
-It also allows them to study parts of the skeleton still buried in the rock.
+Scientists are able to use CT scans to study these tiny specimens.
+The high resolution images make it possible to research the bones in great detail without damaging them.
+It also allows scientists to study parts of the skeleton that are still buried in the rock.

 A drawing of a small, running crocodilian called Hoplosuchus kayi.